How I became a Real Estate Investor

 As you may guess, the price I paid was even higher.
 I was able to negotiate $132,500 for each property.

-With 10% down payment plus the settlement fee, I've spent about $30K total but I had good positive cash flow from each studio.
-With added $20K equity line taken in the local bank out of my primary residence, I was able not only afford the purchase but also upgraded both studios, so, I was able to charge my tenants about $100-$150 per month more.
+With a 10% down payment plus the settlement fee, I've spent about $30K total but I had good positive cash flow from each studio.
+With added $20K equity line taken in the local bank out of my primary residence, I was able not only to afford the purchase but also to upgrade both studios, so, I was able to charge my tenants about $100-$150 per month more.